AA Sponsor & Sponsee Relationship

 According to its website, Alcoholics Anonymous (AA) is an international fellowship of men and women who have or have had a drinking problem.
-It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.

 There are no education or age requirements to join AA.
 Membership is open to anybody looking to do something about their drinking problem.